dconroy/bimify/README.md

   - DMARC record parsing and validation
   - Analytics tracking

-### Future Micro-SaaS Integration

-The codebase is structured to easily add:

-- User authentication
-- Usage limits and quotas
-- API endpoints
-- Analytics tracking
-- Cloud storage for converted logos
-- Batch processing

-See `src/core/README.md` for more details on backend integration.
+See `src/core/README.md` for more details on the core library.

 ## Known Limitations